Create Metrics with Tableau Pulse

 Edit definition button

-When you edit a definition, if you remove an adjustable metric filter or add a definition filter that excludes the value used in a metric filter, metrics using that filter won't be deleted.
-Followers of those metrics will be able to adjust the affected filter and add other followers, but users who aren't already followers won't be able to follow those metrics on their own.
+Definition filters, adjustable metric filtersMetricsIf you remove an adjustable metric filter or add a definition filter that excludes a value used in a metric filter, metrics using that filter aren’t deleted.
+Existing followers of an affected metric are able to adjust the filter and add other followers.
+However, users who aren't already followers can’t follow that metric on their own.

 To make it so users no longer see metrics that are based on eliminated filters, remove the followers from those metrics.
 Alternatively, if you want to get rid of all of the metrics for a definition, delete the definition.